mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 <!-- **Side Missions:** Bartle proposed that online gamers play games for different reasons and proposed a initial typology of gamers as socialiser, griefers, achievers and explorers [@hamari_player_2014].
 You can find out what kind of game player you are with an online test.[^6] I propose there are also different styles of game makers.
 Some like to develop a full knowledge of the tools and what is possible before they build up their game step-by-step.
 Some are happy to borrow code, images and sound from anywhere for quick results.
 More social makers like to find out about the games of others or tell stories within games while others mess around with the code to break it interesting ways.
 To encourage these valuable social coding practices I created extra missions which are available online.[^7] I avoid any claims of fixed learner types here and offer these interpretations primarily as a way to encourage meta-cognitive reflections and choice of activity in line with UDL principles. -->

 In the 3M model rather than following a step-by-step tutorial learners start with an incomplete game template and add new features as they choose.
 Each feature or pattern is described as a mission.

-This approach follows the Use-Modify-Create model to limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts [@lee_computational_2011].
-I worked with learners to create a wish list of game features to create a 2D platform game.
-These features included moving hazards, jumping on enemies, finding a door or flag to progress to the next level.
-We can describe these features as game design patterns.
-Driven by the requests of learners, I developed tutorials to support students implement these patterns.
-This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

 <!-- You may be able to create a menu of printed or online patterns or examples that students can draw on as needed.
 Perhaps particularly common examples can be modelled to the whole class when it is clear that many students will benefit from that approach. -->

-In my final implementation of the 3M model students picked missions from a choice of printed cards.
-There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
+In my final implementation of the 3M model students picked missions from a choice of printed cards or online resources.
+There were colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
 Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.
 An example of a game mechanic design pattern follows.

-NOTE - MOVE THIS?
-GDP CHAPTER?
-OR LATER?

-PRINTED CARD TEXT BEGINS

 Your mission is to apply the following pattern to your game.
 There are supporting step-by-step resources available if you need them.
 When you finish be sure to reflect on how adding this pattern helps your understanding of the computing concepts and similar patterns listed.
 This concludes your mission.

     * **Name of Game Design Pattern:** Jumping on Enemies to Zap them

     * **Type Pattern:** Game Mechanic

     * **Description:** If the player is descending from a jump when they touch the enemy the player is zapped and in this case disappears.

     * **Need for Pattern:** Enemies create challenge and being able to jump on an enemy is a good way of clearing the area you want to explore.

     * **Coding Concepts involved:** Arrays[^8], Change Listener[^9]

     * **Links to other Computing Patterns:** Systems Dynamics[^10]

     * **Related Game Patterns:** You'll need to have added the **Add Enemies** pattern to your game before you can add this one.

-PRINTED CARD TEXT ENDS

 <!--